tuist/tuist/docs/docs/cloud/binary-caching.md

 ## Recommended setup

 We recommend having a CI job that **runs in every commit in the main branch** to warm the cache.
-This will ensure the cache always contains binaries for the changes in `main` so local and CI branch builds build incrementally upon them.
+This will ensure the cache always contains binaries for the changes in `main` so local and CI branch build incrementally upon them.

 > [!TIP] CACHE WARMING USES BINARIES
 > The `tuist cache` command also makes use of the binary cache to speed up the warming.